 Where to Find Them?

 Flying fish feed mainly in lakes at night.
-From the deep areas of water, they rise to shallow parts to feed themselves all night under the protection of the darkness.
+From the deep areas of water, they rise to shallow parts to feed themselves all night under the protection of darkness.
 However, it is not only the darkness that this type of species prefers to ease their hunger at night— there are a few other reasons as well.

 Such is that the egg hatch happens as the sun goes down and continues into the dark.
 The moon also provides enough light for the fish to see insects.
 If you fish in the lake during the daytime, you’ll have better luck if the night before that day has no moon.
-Also, you should consider a couple of things such as flying fishes in shaded areas.
+Also, you should consider a couple of things such as flying fish in shaded areas.
 The fish will go to these areas because it protects them and allows them to come closer to the shore.
 Dwelling in areas full of weeds helps protect them too.

 When is the Peak Season?

 There is no difference between fish in lakes and fish in rivers.
 Both are protecting themselves from predators and finding ways to feed themselves without getting caught.
 As such, anglers must consider that fact when they start fishing.
 Apart from that, take note that lake water is generally deeper than water in rivers.
-Hence, structures, where flying fish could be hiding and can be difficult to find and see.
+Hence, such as in structures, where flying fish could be hiding and can be difficult to find and see.

 How to Catch It?

 When you see fish begin to rise, you can have good luck casting dry flies in the evening.
 You must have a long leader, as the fish can look at your fly for a long time.
 You’ll be better off casting nymphs near the shore or in areas where weeds are abundant during the day.
 If you can cast from the middle of the lake to the coast instead of throwing from the shore, you will also be much more effective.